Star Wars: Path of the Jedi

-Star Wars: Path of the Jedi is a guest experience at Disneyland, and formerly located in Disney's Hollywood Studios, Shanghai Disneyland, and Disneyland Paris.
-It is located in the Tomorrowland (Disneyland), and was located in Tomorrowland (Shanghai Disneyland), Echo Lake (Disney's Hollywood Studios), and Discoveryland (Disneyland Paris) section of the parks.
+Star Wars: Path of the Jedi was a guest experience formerly located in Disneyland, Disney's Hollywood Studios, Shanghai Disneyland, and Disneyland Paris.
+It was located in Tomorrowland (Disneyland), Tomorrowland (Shanghai Disneyland), Echo Lake (Disney's Hollywood Studios), and Discoveryland (Disneyland Paris) section of the parks.
 It was a montage of assorted scenes from all of the Star Wars films, shown thematically rather than chronologically.
 When it first opened, it just featured scenes from the first six films.
 However, before each subsequent film was released a sneak preview was added, which led to scenes from that film being added to the main film.

 Disney's Hollywood Studios

 The attraction opened on July 4, 2014, in the Echo Lake section of the park.
 It was presented in the ABC Sound Studio, the former home of Sounds Dangerous!, which is replaced.
 Its run was often interrupted by previews for then current or upcoming Disney movies.
 After many updates, and a seasonal run for a year, the attraction was permanently closed on December 31, 2018.
 It was replaced by Mickey Shorts Theater, which redecorated the theater and seats with a Mickey Mouse theme.
 The theater had not been redecorated for the Path of the Jedi, and until this point retained the theming from Sounds Dangerous, which was very similar to the original theme of the theater.
 It opened on March 4, 2020, alongside the headliner attraction, Mickey & Minnie's Runaway Railway, and featured a short about Mickey and Minnie going on vacation.